arananet/X68000CPUADAPTER-PISTORM/README.md

 ### Note:

 This will electronically work with PISTORM but firmware needs some work and is not ready yet.
-Do not stalk Claude's or other developers, give people some time to test it.
+Do not stalk Claude's or other developers, give these people some time to develop updates for this machine.

 # Images